We are very proud of Stephen with his newly published book: The Forgetful Organization.

 Learn more about the benefits of high phenol levels and good fats for you healthy lifestyle at Capizzano Olive Oils & Vinegars anytime.[…]”Callie Exas, a registered dietician nutritionist from Brooklyn, New York, explained to Olive Oil Times how the new findings build on earlier research.
 Clearly, olive oil, especially extra virgin, is of considerable value for heart health.

-We also make our Skin Essential Olive Oil Cleanser and Moisturizer in small batches with the seasonal certified highest polyphenol olive oils and organic essential oil.
+We also make our own Skin Essential Olive Oil Cleanser and Moisturizer in small batches with the seasonal certified highest polyphenol olive oils and organic essential oil.
 Try them for yourself to see and feel the results.
-The Benefits: anti-inflammatory, anti-bacterial healing properties with ultra-premium extra virgin olive oils.
+The Benefits: anti-inflammatory, anti-bacterial healing properties with analyzed ultra-premium extra virgin olive oils.

 This minute is brought to you by Capizzano Olive Oils & Vinegars.